timorl/substrate/frame/dkg/README.md

 - Round 1 -- each committee member forms a proposal message that contains a commitment to a degree (t-1) (with t being the threshold) polynomial and list of encrypted shares, one per committee member (encrypted using the key posted in round 0).
 Note: the encryption is not yet implemented in Milestone 2 -- currently they are included in plaintext.
 This will be fixed in Milestone 3.
 - Round 2 -- each committee member posts a sequence of disputes (along with proofs) which indicates which of the members acted dishonestly during round 2.
 - Round 3 -- the disputes are summarized and all the members who were dishonest are "disqualified".
 The keys are then formed based on the honest submissions in Round 1.

+# Other Materials

+We refer to [our slides](https://docs.google.com/presentation/d/1DGCx_bqurKBfJUW28vkxBNHo_1mRvSfsqLqcEt-rgbU/edit?usp=sharing) explaining in high level the idea of generating randomness from BLS signatures, the role of DKG, and how is this idea implemented in substrate.

 License: Apache-2.0